Arden-X/cuda-learning-kernels/README.md

 # CUDA Learning Kernels

-This repository records my learning process of CUDA kernel development, from naive implementations to optimized versions, with detailed performance analysis using Nsight Compute (ncu).
+This repository records my learning process of CUDA kernel development, from naive implementations to optimized versions, with performance analysis using Nsight Compute (ncu).

 ## Goals